Internationalization (i18n)

 tx push -s

-tx push -t -l en
+tx push -t -l es

-When ready, pull the translations from Transifex with:
+When ready, pull the translations with:

 tx pull -f -a

-Then, compile the PO files to MO files with:
+Compile the PO files to MO files

 python manage.py compilemessages